Convection currents generate a magnetic field

 From space, the magnetosphere resembles a magnetic dipole.
 Field lines resonate in a circular pattern from magnetic north and south poles.

-Do magnetic field lines and poles reverse?
+Magnetic field lines and poles reversals

 Earth’s magnetic field changes with time.
 It’s known to wander from place to place.
 And it doesn’t match with Earth’s geographic north and south poles.

 In the past, magnetic poles have reversed and even changed direction.
 This means that the north pole becomes the south pole and vice versa.